BartleyR/dotfiles/README.md

 - `home/.zshrc`: ZSH configuration file

 ## Local Custom Aliases and Functions [optional]
 There may be instances where it's desierable to have some aliases and functions that exist on a single machine or OS type (e.g., only on macOS and not on Ubuntu).
-To accomplish this, place the local customizations in a file named `.aliases_functions.local` in the `$HOME` directory.
+To accomplish this, place the local customizations in a file named `.aliases_functions_local` in the `$HOME` directory.
 This file will be sourced via `.zshrc` if it exists.

 ## Local Path Additions [optional]
 Similarly, there may be instances where it's necessary to have some path customization that exists on a single machine or OS type (e.g., a path to Homebrew only on macOS).
-To accomplish this, place the local path additions in a file named `.zsh_path_exports.local` in the `$HOME` directory.
+To accomplish this, place the local path additions in a file named `.zsh_path_exports_local` in the `$HOME` directory.
 This file will be sourced via `.zshrc` if it exists.

 ### Example:
 To add the path to Homebrew to a single machine (and not have this sync across machines), perform the following:

 ```
-touch .zsh_path_exports.local
+touch .zsh_path_exports_local
-echo "export PATH=$PATH:"/opt/homebrew/bin/" > .zsh_path_exports.local
+echo "export PATH=$PATH:"/opt/homebrew/bin/" > .zsh_path_exports_local
 ```
 Then either restart your terminal or use `source ~/.zshrc` to make the changes in your current shell.